kareddy-dev/explore/tools/claude-code/gen/analytics.md

 Claude Code provides an analytics dashboard that helps organizations understand developer usage patterns, track productivity metrics, and optimize their Claude Code adoption.

 <Note>
-  Analytics are currently available only for organizations using Claude Code with the Anthropic API through the Anthropic Console.
+  Analytics are currently available only for organizations using Claude Code with the Claude API through the Claude Console.
 </Note>

 ## Access analytics

-Navigate to the analytics dashboard at [console.anthropic.com/claude\_code](https://console.anthropic.com/claude_code).
+Navigate to the analytics dashboard at [console.anthropic.com/claude-code](https://console.anthropic.com/claude-code).

 ### Required roles